 Last week, I found myself back at the same Whole Foods and grabbed about a pound of sunchokes to try.

 I think the true test of a new food (and yes, this was a new food to me) is whether you would eat it again.
 I definitely will.
-And as with most veggies, they taste great when roasted.
+These roasted artichokes are creamy and smooth with a pleasant sweet-savoriness.
 These will likely hit my table again this weekend.

 - Preheat the oven to 400 degrees.
 Line a baking sheet with aluminum foil.

 - Rinse the sunchokes under cold water, scrubbing lightly to remove any dirt.
 Cut into quarters and place onto the baking sheet.
 Don’t over-crowd them though, they need their space.

 - Drizzle the sunchokes with olive oil and sprinkle generously with salt and pepper.

 - Cook for 35-45 minutes, stirring once or twice.